Marine Wire Termination – The Tools

 The above is a direct quote from AMP/Tyco/TE Connectivity.

-PHOTO: The cut open pictured crimp was made with the tool on the left in the next photo.
-An AMP yellow PIDG terminal and an AMP crimp tool.
+PHOTO: The cut open pictured crimp was made with an AMP 59239 and an AMP yellow PIDG terminal..
 This combination is certified for aerospace use.
 When crimped with a 12 AWG wire it will also withstand 190 – 192 pounds of pull-out force and do so repeatably within a pound or two every single time.
-This is 80 pounds beyond Mil Spec..
+This is 80 pounds beyond Mil-Spec..

 Here is an example of what I consider a pretty Mickey Mouse Club version of soldering but it is the most common I see.
 In this case I crimped first, then soldered the exposed wire to the crimp barrel.
 If you get good at soldering this is not difficult but it does take practice to do on a boat and it does require a quality soldering iron.